 guns and tanks abound amid bleak conditions.

-The character that Taylor plays is a Yugoslav-born, U.S.-educated man
+Marko, the character that Rod plays, is a Yugoslav-born, U.S.-educated man

 who graduates from the University of California and returns to his homeland